EID BROTHERS AT HOME WITH IM

 Characters & Spaces self-guided tour

-‘Characters & Spaces’ is a self-guided tour of 17 sites in 1 city block in Melbourne that peels back their layers of design.
-A part of State of Design festival.
+‘Characters & Spaces’ is a self-guided tour of 17 sites within one Melbourne city block, peeling back the layers of design, in partnership with the State of Design festival.
 Read more

 J.C.
 Williamson SLV Display

 Christine Eid curates a display about J.C.
 Williamson, Australia’s most successful theatrical entrepreneur, at the State Library Victoria.

 Habitat exhibition at Utopian Slumps